nexcess/magento-turpentine/README.md

     - example.com/store/ for both EN and DE **does not** work (same domain and paths)
  - **Varnish 2.1**: Due to technical limitations, some features are not available when using Varnish 2.1:
-    - TTL extension on cache hits does not work
     - External ESI requests are not blocked
     - Per-block TTLs are not honored, all ESI blocks use their default TTL